baerut/oslo-summer-school-2025/README.md

 - [Encoding Correspondence](https://encoding-correspondence.bbaw.de/v1/) by the TEI Special Interest Group "CorrespDesc" and the CorrespSearch developer team

 - Example for good documentation: [The Livingstone Project](https://livingstoneonline.org/)

+- Other examples: [Humboldt Digital](https://edition-humboldt.de/?&l=en), using the DTABf schema

 #### From MS Word and Transkribus to TEI

 - [Slides](/word-to-tei.pdf)